-Different companies calculate overtime in different ways.
+Different companies calculate overtime in diverse ways.
 But the most effective way is calculating overtime when a work week will be over 40 hours.
-In this way, an employee can work more than 8 hours in an individual day but his overtime will be calculated when his overall worktime will reach over 40 hours.
+In this way, an employee can work more than 8 hours in an individual day, but his overtime will be calculated when his overall work time will reach over 40 hours.

-- Time In: This is the time an employee enters into the office.
+- Time In: This is the time an employee enters the office.

-- Lunch Starts: This is the time when the lunch starts for the employee.
+- Lunch Starts: This is the time when lunch starts for the employee.

 - Time Out: The time when the employee leaves the office.

 - Hourly Rate: You have to input the two hourly rates: Regular and Over Time.
-In most companies, Over Time rate is different from the Regular Rate.
+In most companies, the Over Time Rate is different from the Regular Rate.

 What we get automatically (above image):

-- Total Hours: Total Hours an employee worked in a specific day
+- Total Hours: Total Hours an employee worked on a specific day

-- Regular: This is his regular working hours.
+- Regular Time: This is his regular working hours.
 An employee can work more than 8 hours in a specific day but Over Time calculation will not start until he has worked over 40 hours for that specific week.